superfly/docs/reference/fly-launch.html.md

 ?
 Do you want to tweak these settings before proceeding? (y/N)
 ```

-If I carry on with a buildpack-based build, this story might not end with a working Flask app.
-Dockerfile-based deployments are much simpler and faster anyway, so I decide to use a Dockerfile.
-(I hit ctrl-C to stop the launch.)
+I decide I'd rather use a Dockerfile-based deployment than a buildpack, for faster deployments and more control.
+I hit ctrl-C to stop the launch.

 Conveniently, there's also already a [Dockerfile that works with this app](https://github.com/fly-apps/hello-gunicorn-flask/blob/main/Dockerfile).